mfeole/machine-learning-fundamentals/README.md

 ## Introduction

 This project aims to describe machine learning fundamentals from an introductory mathematical side, to the models, methods, and algorithms that implement those models.
-Each subfolder will consist of Jupyter notebooks with an explanation of the math background and of the essential algorithms, and also executable (not restricted to-) Python scripts that apply those algorithms in a particular example.
+Each subfolder will consist of Jupyter notebooks with an explanation of the math background and of the essential algorithms, and also executable (not restricted to-)Python scripts that apply those algorithms to particular examples.

 Also other data science concepts, methods and tools related to machine learning will also be provided.